solid/process/README.md

 Administrators are appointed directly the Solid Director.
 Administrators are listed at [administrators.md](administrators.md) along with their contact details and affiliations.
 Anyone may request to be an administrator.
 Administrator requests are not reviewed by other Administrators.
 They are reviewed only by the Solid Director.

+The Solid Director approves process proposals and role applications in the form of pull requests on [this repository](https://github.com/solid/culture) except in [panels.md](https://github.com/solid/culture/blob/master/panels.md) and [stakeholders.md](https://github.com/solid/culture/blob/master/stakeholders.md).

-The Solid Manager, who is also an administrator, is appointed by the Solid Director and is responsible for implementing the vision of the Solid Director.
+The Solid Manager is appointed by the Solid Director and implements the approved process with the individuals appointed to roles as specified in this repository.

 # References